 - Disadvantages:

-- Mortar may still crack over time.
+- Even so, mortar may crack over time.

 4. Stepping Stone Method